kurianbenoy/myblog/posts/2019/2019-09-17-Precision_values.md

 ---
+aliases:
+- /c/python/2019/09/17/Precision_values
+author: Kurian Benoy
+categories:
+- python
+- c
+date: '2019-09-17'
+layout: post
 title: Float/decimal points precision in C++ and python3
-author: Kurian Benoy
-type: post

 ---

 Manipulating and printing outut format with specific no of digits in precision